Modern Slavery Statement

 Organization structure and supply chains

+A world-leader in customer science, dunnhumby has pioneered the use of big data to drive growth for retailers and brands since 1989.
 With more than 35 offices in 25 countries, dunnhumby’s strategic process, proprietary insights and multichannel media capabilities deliver competitive advantage for FMCG and retail clients.

 dunnhumby currently has a supply base of circa 1000 active suppliers.
 Our main categories of purchasing spend are technology, print and creative, property, facilities, and professional services.
 Most of these active suppliers provide services from the UK and Europe.
-We review our global supplier base on an ongoing basis to ensure that due diligence is carried out on all existing suppliers and have in the past 12 months improved our due diligence processes for new suppliers.

 Policies in relation to slavery and human trafficking

-Our Code of Business Conduct places our core values of courage, passion, collaboration, and curiosity at the center of how we behave toward our clients, clients’ customers, suppliers and to each other.
-Acting legally and ethically and following our policies are some of the ways in which we ensure that we always do our best for our clients, our client’s customers and for each other.
 Our business is built on being the champion for customers.
-This value is embedded throughout our business, resonates with our employees, and frames how we expect the suppliers we work with to engage with their colleagues, customers, and suppliers.
+This value embedded throughout our business resonates with our employees, and frames how we expect the suppliers we work with to engage with their colleagues, customers, and suppliers to conduct business responsibly.
 We therefore seek to do business only with suppliers who have similar values and ethics as ourselves.

+dunnhumby does not tolerate slavery, human trafficking, bonded labour, forced labour, child labour or child exploitation under any circumstance.
 We have implemented several policies which allow us to manage human rights within our business and externally with our suppliers, including our Code of Business Conduct, and our procurement and supplier management processes.
 The Code of Business Conduct can be found on the dunnhumby website.

 Due diligence processes

 Aligned with the approach taken elsewhere in the Tesco Group, for our key suppliers we have sought to identify issues or supply chains where workers are more vulnerable to abuses like slavery.
+As part of this process, we have considered:

-• the types of service provided by our suppliers.
+• the types of service provided by our suppliers;

-• the type of labour used, for example, permanent or agency.
+• the type of labour used, for example, permanent or agency;

-Risk assessment and management
+Risk Assessment and Management

 dunnhumby has put in place several procedures to ensure that modern slavery does not occur in our business or supply chains.

-Recruitment and employment
+• Recruitment and Employment

 Where we require the use of agency labour, dunnhumby only uses reputable employment agencies, the majority of which we have long-standing relationships with.
 If we engage any temporary staff from agencies, we work closely with the agency to ensure the necessary due diligence is conducted prior to their appointment, to safeguard against modern slavery.

-Whistleblowing
+• Whistleblowing

-dunnhumby has a comprehensive whistleblowing policy (Speak Up Policy) which encourages all our employees, suppliers, and stakeholders to speak out if they have concerns about any activity, breach of law, breach of our Code of Business Conduct, dangers to the public and any concealment of information.
-Our policy is designed to make it easy for all colleagues and suppliers to speak up and report anonymously without any risk to their employment or suffering any form of retribution.
-We have augmented this control this year by making our whistleblowing resources available in an additional six languages, as well as launching an awareness campaign for all colleagues.
+dunnhumby has a comprehensive whistleblowing policy (Speak Up Policy) which encourages all our colleagues, suppliers, and stakeholders to speak out if they have concerns about any activity, breach of law, breach of our Code of Business Conduct, dangers to the public, and any concealment of information.
+Our Speak Up Policy is designed for all our colleagues and suppliers to confidently speak up and easily report without any inconvenience.
+These resources are available in six languages covering all our key operating regions.
+Additionally, an awareness campaign is actioned annually to support this program.

 In addition to publishing the Modern Slavery Statement, we report any critical breaches of our policies to our Risk & Compliance Committee and to Tesco Group.
-In FY23, we did not identify any indicators of modern slavery in our own operations or supply chains.
+In FY24, we did not identify any indicators of modern slavery in our own operations or supply chains.

 We also monitor progress against the commitments we make within our Modern Slavery Statement each year.